nextcloud/talk-android/README.md

 ### Testing

 So you would like to contribute by testing?
 Awesome, we appreciate that very much.

-Right now our testing is conducted through the Google Play Beta channel, so if you'd like to receive the newest dough, sign up over at the [Google Play Beta channel](https://play.google.com/apps/testing/com.nextcloud.talk2).
+To report a bug for the alpha or beta version, just create an issue on github like you would for the stable version and provide the version number.
+In addition to google play, the alpha and beta apps can also be obtained from the Nextcloud [Download page](https://download.nextcloud.com).
+Please remember that Google Services are necessary to receive push notifications.

+#### Beta Channel

+Sign up at [Google Play Beta channel](https://play.google.com/apps/testing/com.nextcloud.talk2) to get Release Candidates via Google Play.

+#### Alpha Channel

+To become an alpha tester you have to be signed up for the [Google Play Beta channel](https://play.google.com/apps/testing/com.nextcloud.talk2) and additionally you have to join the [Alpha testing Google Group](https://groups.google.com/g/nextcloud-android-talk-alpha-testing).
+After that you will receive the alpha versions via the Play Store (initially, this might take some minutes after signing up).
+Alpha versions are delivered weekly.
+Please make sure to remember that these versions might contain bugs and you don't use them in production.

 ### Apply a license